tum-pbs/pbdl-book/physgrad.md

 - intro after dL/dx bad, Newton? discussion is repetitive [older commment - more intro to quasi newton?]
-- GD - is "diff. phys." , rename? add supervised before?
+- GD - is "diff. phys." , rename? add supervised before? comparison notebook:
-comparison:
-- why z, rename to y?
+- why z, rename to y? (see above)
 - add legends to plot
 - summary "tighest possible" bad -> rather, illustrates what ideal direction can do